 Introduces the student to the structure of medical terms with emphasis on using and combining the most common prefixes, roots and suffixes.
 Includes terms related to major body systems, oncology, psychiatry, as well as clinical laboratory and diagnostic procedures and imaging.
-Class structure provides accepted pronunciation of terms and relative use in the healthcare setting.
-(Contact hours - 30)
+Class structure provides

-HPR 180 - Internship 3 Credit
+HPR 180 / HPR 1080 - Internship 3 Credit